menu icon

 • ½ cup Bacardi Dark Rum

-CHOCOLATE GLAZE TOPPING
+CHOCOLATE GLAZE TOPPING (optional)

-• 4 oz semi sweet chocolate
+• 4 oz semi-sweet chocolate

 • 1 teaspoon butter or shortening

-• 2 tablespoon walnuts, chopped (optional)
+• 2 tablespoon walnuts or pecans

 Instructions

-• Preheat oven to 325 degrees and grease a 10 inch bundt pan.
+• Preheat oven to 325°F. Grease a 10-inch bundt pan.

-• Serve cake and enjoy!
+• Serve and enjoy!

 Notes